mohdsanadzakirizvi/plaksha_rasa/assignments/assignment_A1.md

  - The deadline for this assignment is **17th Jan EOD**.
  - If the assignment is submitted after 17th but before 20th then there will be a **penalty of -5**.
 If submitted after 20th or not submitted at all, no marks will be awarded.
- - You will have to submit the whole working chatbot folder as a zip file in moodle, the link for which will be provided.
+ - You will have to submit the whole working chatbot folder as a **zip** file in moodle, the link for which will be provided.

 ## A1.
-NLU task [Total Marks: 5]
+NLU task [Marks: 5]

 - You are already familiar that Rasa tries to learn patterns from the NLU data to extract entities and intents from incoming user message.
 - These training examples are added in the `data/nlu.yml` file.